vdouet/AirJukeBox/README.md

 ## VI.
 How to use

-1) Download or clone this repository
+1) Download or clone this repository.
-2) Install the requirements using `pip3 install -r requirements.txt`
+2) Install the requirements using `pip3 install -r requirements.txt`.

 - To automatically launch AirJukeBox on startup see "IX.
-Automatically start AirJukeBox on startup"
+Automatically start AirJukeBox on startup".
-- You can manually start AirJukeBox using: `python3 manage.py runserver 0:8000`
+- You can manually start AirJukeBox using: `python3 manage.py runserver 0:8000`.

 ## VII.
 Web interface